Class of 2005

 Jennifer Mitchell, MSN'05, was quoted in the VUMC Reporter in May 2020 for a story about Vanderbilt University Medical Center's quick transition to telehealth in the early days of COVID-19.
 She co-presented "Innovative Models for the Delivery of Convenient Outpatient Care," during VUMC advanced practice grand rounds in September 2019.
 Jennifer is director of Vanderbilt Health OnCall.

-Abigail Morgan, MSN'05, is a women's health nurse practitioner at the Yukon-Kuskokwim Health Corporation clinic in Bethel, Alaska (2017).
+Abigail Morgan, MSN'05, received the Alumni Award for Clinical Achievement in Nursing presented by the VUSN Alumni Association during the school's annual awards ceremony in October 2022.
+She is a women's health nurse practitioner at the Yukon-Kuskokwim Health Corporation clinic in Bethel, Alaska.

-Abby Luck Parish, MSN'05, is co-author of "Educational Theory and Cognitive Science," published in Nursing Clinics of North America in September 2021.
+Abby Luck Parish, MSN'05, received a health affairs scholarship from the Gerontological Advanced Practice Nurses Association in September 2022, and was a panelist for a Southeastern Conference Nursing Deans Council event on evidence-based practices for online learning in November.
+She is co-author of "Educational Theory and Cognitive Science," published in Nursing Clinics of North America in September 2021.
 She was named director of education innovation at VUSN in September 2020, and was hosted by the Vanderbilt Family and Child Center to present self-care tips for caregivers in November.
 Abby was appointed to represent VUSN on the Vanderbilt University Online Education Committee in August 2019.
-That year, she co-presented "Speak up Culture and the Academic Nursing Environment: The Junior Faculty Perspective," at a Sigma Theta Tau International conference, and was featured as a Gerontological Advanced Practice Nurses Association Rising Star on the organization's website.
-Abby received the VUSN Tradition Meets Innovation Award in May 2018, received the Sara K. Archer Excellence in Teaching Award from students in the Adult-Gerontology Primary Care Nurse Practitioner specialty in August 2017, and welcomed a daughter that September.
+That year, she co-presented "Speak up Culture and the Academic Nursing Environment: The Junior Faculty Perspective," at a Sigma Theta Tau International conference, and was featured as a GAPNA Rising Star on the organization's website.
+Abby received the VUSN Tradition Meets Innovation Award in May 2018, received the Sara K. Archer Excellence in Teaching Award from students in the Adult-Gerontology Primary Care Nurse Practitioner specialty in August 2017, and welcomed a baby that September.
 She was featured on the Vanderbilt University Center for Teaching website in February 2016, as a junior faculty teaching fellow, and co-authored "A Nurse Practitioner-Led Heart Failure Education Program for Certified Nursing Assistants in a Long-Term Care Facility," published in the Annals of Long Term Care in May.

 Mia Pelt, MSN'05, is a certified nurse-midwife in Seattle at Swedish Midwifery Ballard (2017).

-Carrie Plummer, MSN'05, co-received the Vanderbilt Martin Luther King Jr. Award in January 2022 for developing and leading the Vanderbilt Mobile Vaccine Program, and was a panelist for "COVID Perspectives, Values and Vaccination Hesitancy," presented by the VUSN Diversity & Inclusion Committee.
+Carrie Plummer, MSN'05, co-received the Vanderbilt Martin Luther King Jr. Award in January 2022 for developing and leading the Vanderbilt Mobile Vaccine Program, and was a panelist for "COVID Perspectives, Values and Vaccination Hesitancy," presented by the VUSN Diversity and Inclusion Committee.
 She was featured in Daily Nurse in February and, in May, received the VUSN Dean's Award for Faculty Achievement in Clinical Practice.
 That month, the VMVP co-founders received an American Association of Nurse Practitioners award (covered by Nashville Post and Vanderbilt University Research News ).
 She was honored as a Nurse Hero by the University of Tennessee Health Science Center's College of Nursing, also in May.
 Carrie is co-author of "Simulated Home Visit to Promote Chronic Disease Management Competencies in Prelicensure Nursing Students, published in Nurse Educator , and was promoted to associate professor at VUSN, both in June.
-Carrie led VUSN's participation in a mass-vaccination event at Nashville's Nissan Stadium in March 2021, and is co-founder and co-leader of the VUSN/VUMC Mobile Vaccine Team that provides COVID-19 vaccines and boosters throughout Middle Tennessee, covered in 2021 by Fox 17, NewsChannel 5, Tennessee Tribune and WSMV.
+She received the Volunteer of the Year Award from the Margaret Maddox East Family YMCA in Nashville in August, and facilitated a panel, "Unraveling Social Injustice Conversations: Let's Talk About It!
+Climate Change & Environmental Justice," hosted by the VUSN Office of Equity, Diversity and Inclusion in November.
+Carrie led VUSN's participation in a mass-vaccination event at Nashville's Nissan Stadium in March 2021, and is co-founder and co-leader of the VUSN/VUMC Mobile Vaccine Team that provides COVID-19 vaccines and boosters throughout Middle Tennessee, covered in 2021 by Fox 17, NewsChannel 5, The Tennessee Tribune and WSMV.
 She and her mother presented gardening tips to VUSN faculty, staff and students in May, hosted by the School Life Committee.
 In October, Carrie received the Alma Gault Award for Public Service, presented by the VUSN Alumni Association during the school's annual awards ceremony, and co-presented a poster, "Structured Debrief: From Theory to Integration," at the American Psychiatric Nurses Association conference.
 She received the VUSN Dean's Award for Faculty Achievement in Academic Endeavors in July 2020.
 Carrie co-presented a poster, "Gifted High School Students Excel in Challenging Interprofessional Course Evaluating Social Determinants of Health," at Vanderbilt University's Health Professions Education Research Day in October 2019, and was featured on PBS NewsHour in November about Nashville nonprofit Music for Seniors and the benefits of music for older adults.
 Carrie was showcased in the Nashville Public Television documentary, Companionship & Intimacy: Aging Matters, which aired that December, during which she and others shared information about intimacy and health for older adults.
 In July 2018, she was interviewed by Daily Nurse about the Medical-Legal Partnership Clinic, an interprofessional program she piloted at Vanderbilt involving the Law School, Medical Center and VUSN to assist older adults with advanced care planning.
 She co-presented about the Partnership at the Tennessee Nurses Association conference that October.
 Carrie received the VUSN Tradition Meets Innovation Award for Faculty in May 2017.

 Heather Robbins, MSN'05, was recognized by Vanderbilt News in May 2020, for her innovative thinking that allowed VUSN students to continue simulation lab work in spite of COVID-19 challenges.
 She was promoted to assistant professor at VUSN in 2019, and received funding that December from the VUSN Faculty Scholarship Program for her project, "Clinical Evaluation Improvement Project: Assessing Student Clinical Competency."